 Understanding what it means to be sexually healthy is important for everyone, no matter what the sexual orientation.
 The Wellness Connection can provide reliable, accurate information and education on sexual health.
 Peer Educators can also provide a group or organization with presentations on sexual health topics.

-The Wellness Connection can provide information that covers a wide variety of sexual health areas.
-These include:
+The Wellness Connection can provide information that covers a wide variety of sexual health areas including abstinence, sexual assault prevention, responsible decision making, healthy relationships, Condom Sense program, and free HIV testing.

 The Human Immunodeficiency Virus (HIV) attacks specific white blood cells (CD4+ T cells) in the immune system, which depresses the immune system (hence, "immunodeficiency") so that it cannot function properly.